 San Francisco’s zero waste program is funded solely from revenue generated through refuse rates charged to customers.
 This revenue sustains material collection, processing, disposal, hazardous waste collections, all outreach and marketing materials, as well as some programs within the Department of the Environment and the Department of Public Works.

 The cost of collecting compostables, recyclables, and landfill-bound materials is about the same.
 While maybe more expensive to process, recyclables are baled and sold to their respective markets and the compostables are processed and transformed into nutrient-rich compost, which is sold to local farms.
 Landfill-bound materials are processed less but are charged by weight and dumped in the landfill with no return on investment.

 San Francisco has a world-class zero waste program.
-The City’s 3 bin system, policies, financial incentives, and extensive outreach to residents and businesses, helped San Francisco achieve the highest diversion rate of any major city in North America.
-San Francisco diverts 80% (1,593,830 tons diverted in 2010) of its discards from the landfill.
+The City’s 3 bin system, policies, financial incentives, and extensive outreach to residents and businesses, helped San Francisco achieve the highest recovery rate of any major city in North America.

 • According to the Blue Green Alliance, 1.1 million new jobs would be created if the US diverted 75% from landfill (PDF).